-This MAMP tutorial will allow you to build a virtual web server on your computer in just a few easy steps.
-Then you can get coding and testing like a boss!
+More specifically, this MAMP tutorial will show you how to build a virtual web server on your computer in just a few easy steps.
+This will allow you to test all of your websites completely offline (which is a clutch tool for any web developer).
+Lets get started so you can get coding and testing like a boss!

 Setting Up Mamp

 It's easier then you'd think - To set up MAMP all you'll need is the latest version of MAMP (available at www.mamp.info) and a simple text editor to address the code.
 Text Wrangler, TextMate, Jedit, or Coda would all do the job well and you could always just use Terminal if you're really hardcore.
-Once you've downloaded MAMP (you know the drill) - Unzip it and drop it into your "Applications" folder.
+Once you've downloaded MAMP (you know the drill) - Just install MAMP by unzipping it and dropping it into your "Applications" folder.
 Before we go any further, it's important to get a little info on exactly what you'll be doing.

 Server Testing Basics